Khanzo31/online-product-catalog/README.md

 - **(FR-1.1)** Secure Administrator Login to a management panel.
 - **(FR-1.3)** Product Creation with name, SKU, description, images, price, and type.
 - **(FR-1.4)** Full Product Management (View, Edit, Delete).
-- **(FR-1.5)** Product Type Management (Create, Edit, Delete categories like "Artwork" and "Collectible").
+- **(FR-1.5)** Product Type Management (Create, Edit, Delete categories and custom properties).
 - **(FR-1.7)** Inquiry Management Log to store all customer inquiries.
 - **(FR-1.8)** Static Page Management for "About Us," "Privacy Policy," etc.
-- **(FR-1.2) Admin Dashboard (P2):** A password-protected dashboard at `/dashboard` showing key site metrics like total products and inquiries.
+- **(FR-1.2) Admin Dashboard (P2):** A password-protected dashboard at `/dashboard` showing key site metrics.
+- **(NFR-4.2)** Secure server-side form validation and cookie-based authentication for the dashboard.

 #### Customer / Frontend Features

 - **(FR-2.1)** A Home Page displaying a gallery of products.
 - **(FR-2.2)** A dynamic Product Details Page for each item.
 - **(FR-2.3)** A functional Product Inquiry Form that saves submissions to the backend.
-- **(FR-2.4) Search & Filtering Page:** A comprehensive search page that now includes:
-  - Keyword search.
-  - Filtering by Product Type.
-  - Dynamic generation of custom property filters (e.g., "Artist," "Origin") when a type is selected.
-  - Partial, case-insensitive client-side filtering on custom properties for a user-friendly experience.
+- **(FR-2.4)** A comprehensive Search & Filtering Page with keyword search, type filtering, and dynamic custom property filtering.
 - **(FR-2.7)** The ability to view static content pages via dynamic routes.
-- **(FR-2.8) Cookie Consent Banner:** A banner to inform users about cookie usage and request consent, which persists the user's choice.
+- **(FR-2.8)** Cookie Consent Banner that persists the user's choice in local storage.
+- **(NFR-1.1 & NFR-1.2)** A fully responsive design compatible with modern browsers.
+- **(NFR-1.3) Accessibility (WCAG AA) (P2):** A full accessibility audit has been completed.
+All pages and interactive components (image galleries, forms, modals) are now semantically structured, keyboard-navigable, and provide feedback for screen readers.
+- **(NFR-6.1) Third-Party Analytics (P2):** Consent-aware integration with Google Analytics.
+Tracking scripts are only loaded after the user explicitly accepts via the cookie banner.

 ---